+Comment A:

 Unless it affirmatively appears from the information disclosed, or permitted to be disclosed without a formal court order, that the probate court has denied or removed such person's rights to contract or other "civil rights" either in whole or in part, including the right to convey or contract for the conveyance of real property, an index notation alone is not sufficient information upon which to base an objection.

-Prepared by the Real Property Law Section of the Ohio State Bar Association
+(Effective May 12, 1983)

+OTS 6.1

-6.1 PROCESS-SERVICE BY PUBLICATION WHEN NAME AND ADDRESS OF DEFENDANT ARE UNKNOWN
+6.1 PROCESS - SERVICE BY PUBLICATION WHEN NAME AND ADDRESS OF DEFENDANT ARE UNKNOWN

+Problem A:

-Where both the name and residence of a defendant are unknown to the plaintiff, must the Plaintiff seek a court order respecting the publication of notice in addition to the affidavit required in Civil Rule 4.4?
+Where both the name and residence of a defendant are unknown to the plaintiff, must the plaintiff seek a court order respecting the publication of notice in addition to the affidavit required in Ohio Rule of Civil Procedure 4.4?

+Standard A:

 Yes.
-Rule 4.4(a) of the Ohio Rules of Civil Procedure (adopted July 1, 1970) did not overrule R.C.
-Sec.
-2703.24 (amended effective October 4, 1955), which requires that, when it appears by affidavit that the name and residence of a necessary party are unknown to the plaintiff, the court shall make an order respecting the publication of notice.
+Rule 4.4(A) of the Ohio Rules of Civil Procedure (adopted July 1, 1970) did not overrule Ohio Revised Code Section 2703.24 (amended effective October 4, 1955), which requires that, when it appears by affidavit that the name and residence of a necessary party are unknown to the plaintiff, the court shall make an order respecting the publication of notice.

-(Substitute Standard effective as amended May 15, 1991; originally effective November 17, 1956.
-Original Standard has been incorporated in Civil Rule 4.4A)
+(Amended May 15, 1991; originally effective November 17, 1956.
+Original standard has been incorporated in Civil Rule 4.4(A))

+OTS 6.2

-6.2 SERVICE BY PUBLICATION- NECESSITY TO IDENTIFY REAL PROPERTY
+6.2 SERVICE BY PUBLICATION - NECESSITY TO IDENTIFY REAL PROPERTY

+Problem A:

 Where service of process is had by publication in an action relating to title to real property must the publication identify the real property?

+Standard A:

-Rule 4.4 of the Ohio Rules of Civil Procedure, "Process: Service By Publication," does not require that the publication contain a legal description of the real property to be subjected to the action.
+Comment A: Rule 4.4 of the Ohio Rules of Civil Procedure, "Process: Service By Publication," does not require that the publication contain a legal description of the real property to be subjected to the action.
 Metes and bounds descriptions are not required.
 Other methods of identification may be used.
 Reference to intersections, roads and streets, official municipal street numbers, postal addresses, county designated house numbers, county auditor's permanent parcel numbers, or other like descriptions, suffice.

-(Effective May 10, 2019; as amended January 18, 1991; originally effective November 13, 1971)

-7.1 COURT PROCEEDINGS- VERIFICATION OF PLEADINGS

-Does the omission or irregularity of a verification of a pleading render a title unmarketable when title is based upon a subsequent order in the case?
+(Amended May 10, 2019; amended January 18, 1991; originally effective November 13, 1971) OTS 7.1 7.1 COURT PROCEEDINGS - VERIFICATION OF PLEADINGS Problem A: Does the omission or irregularity of a verification of a pleading render a title unmarketable when title is based upon a subsequent order in the case?
+Standard A:

-(Effective as amended May 10, 2019; originally effective May 16, 1957)

-7.2 COURT PROCEEDINGS-RELIANCE ON FINAL ORDERS

-May a final order be relied upon as affecting title in whatever manner is stated in that order, without reviewing any of the other documents filed in the case?
+(Amended May 10, 2019; originally effective May 16, 1957) OTS 7.2 7.2 COURT PROCEEDINGS - RELIANCE ON FINAL ORDERS Problem A: May a final order be relied upon as affecting title in whatever manner is stated in that order, without reviewing any of the other documents filed in the case?
+Standard A:

+Comment A:

 The documents filed in the case should be reviewed to confirm that the proceedings were in order and that there is a final order.
-For example, care should be taken to ensure that all parties that had an interest in the property were named and properly served, if the final order would have any effect on the interests of those individuals or entities.
-Consideration should also be given to whether the time to appeal from the final order has expired and whether a stay of execution of the final order has been sough or other execution has been made.
+For example, care should be taken to ensure that all parties that had an interest in the real property were named and properly served, if the final order would have any effect on the interests of those individuals or entities.
+Consideration should also be given to whether the time to appeal from the final order has expired and whether a stay of execution of the final order has been sought or other execution has been made.

+(Effective May 10, 2019)

+OTS 7.3

+7.3 COURT PROCEEDINGS - LIS PENDENS

+Problem A:

+May court proceedings that are not final affect title to real property?

+Standard A: